rdegges/okta.github.io/hugo/content/blog/developers-guide-to-docker-part-4.md

 ---
-layout: blog_post
-title: "A Developer's Guide To Docker - Docker Swarm"
 author: leebrandt
+date: 2018-02-07T00:00:00Z
-description: "In this article, you'll learn how to set up a cluster of containers using Docker Swarm and how to use Docker Machine to create VMs that have Docker already installed."
+description: In this article, you'll learn how to set up a cluster of containers using Docker Swarm and how to use Docker Machine to create VMs that have Docker already installed.
-tags: [docker, docker swarm, container, containerization]
+tags:
+- docker
+- docker swarm
+- container
+- containerization
+title: A Developer's Guide To Docker - Docker Swarm
 tweets:
-    - "Learn how to cluster your containers with Docker Swarm"
+- Learn how to cluster your containers with Docker Swarm
-    - "Easily scale your containers using with Docker swarm"
+- Easily scale your containers using with Docker swarm
 ---

 Redundancy is a big deal when scaling websites.
 However, deploying and managing clusters of containers can quickly become untenable.
 While there are a few container orchestration tools out there like Kubernetes and Mesosphere (DC/OS), Docker has its own called Docker Swarm Mode.
 Swarm Mode allows you to deploy, scale, and manage clusters of Docker containers from a single command window.